-Publications: diss.
+Publications: Diss.
 De Buddhistische non geschets naar gegevens der Pali-literatuur.
 8+247 p.
 Leiden 1915.

-– articles on Indonesian art and iconography in Indonesian publications, a few reviews in BEFEO.
+– Articles on Indonesian art and iconography in Indonesian publications, a few reviews in BEFEO.

-Last Updated on 4 years by Admin
+Last Updated on 4 weeks by Admin